nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 - Customers using the Online Security service or Tech Support have lower churn rates than those who do not use them.

 ## Recommendations
-- Since customers tend to churn significantly more after their first month, the company should prioritize deals and promotions that lock the customer into a 1 year or 2 contract.
+- Since customers tend to churn significantly more after their first month, the company should prioritize deals and promotions that lock the customer into a 1-Year or 2-Year contract.
 Developing a strong onboarding experience and engaging new customers is very important.
 - The company can offer customers discounted or free phones or discounts through statement credits to win over new customers, while locking them into longer contracts, which have significantly lower churn rates.
 - Promote add-ons and other services, especially the online security add-on.
 Investigate potential technical issues with the electronic payment system and encourage customers to use tech support when necessary.
 - Study factors that keep the highest tenure customers loyal such as plan stability or customer service.
 Use these insights to replicate loyalty drivers for newer customers.
 Offer referral bonuses to leverage the satisfaction of the highest tenure customers.